communitiesuk/funding-service-design-account-store/README.md

 ### Creating the database
 This application requires a postgres database.

-If running on a local development machine, first ensure you have PostgreSQL server running with a superuser 'postgres'.
+General instructions for local db development are available here: [Local database development](https://github.com/communitiesuk/funding-service-design-workflows/blob/main/readmes/python-repos-db-development.md)

-You can then either manually create a database called `fsd_account_store_dev` or use the provided invoke script which can be run from the root directory with
+When creating the database you either manually create a database called `fsd_account_store_dev` or use the provided invoke script which can be run from the root directory with

     invoke bootstrap_dev_db